 The rewards are calculated based on an operator’s reward weight, a function of the amount of ETH locked along with the amount of KEEP staked over time.
 Calculated against the rewards weight of the entire pool, stakers can calculate the share of rewards they are able to earn.
 As more ETH is locked and KEEP is staked, the earning potential grows logarithmically.

 18% of the total KEEP supply (180m) will be rewarded to TBTC signers through Stake Drop.
 The amount any individual node will receive depends upon the amount of ETH staked to the node.
-Because the percentage of rewards any node may receive is equivalent to the percent of total ETH and KEEP the node has staked, rewards will depend greatly on both an individual’s stake and the total stake.
+Because the amount of work (percentage of the total) any node is asked to do is equivalent to the percent of total ETH the node has staked, rewards will depend greatly on both an individual’s stake and the total stake.

-At launch, fee rates are 5bps (0.05%) per BTC in a deposit; this rate will increase as the TBTC network scales and is expected to total 2-4% per year of the TBTC market cap in the medium- to long-term.
+At launch (June 2020), fee rates were 5bps (0.05%) per BTC in a deposit; this rate will increase as the TBTC network scales and is expected to total 2-4% per year of the TBTC market cap in the medium- to long-term.
 The only fee charged by the TBTC system is the signer fee which is escrowed when a singer mints the TBTC and is paid out to the signers when the deposit is redeemed.

 There are two primary risks in Keep: Signer Failure and Signer Fraud.